-Thomas Kilduff, Ph.D., directs the Center for Neuroscience within SRI Biosciences and is an expert in the neurobiology of sleep and wakefulness, sleep disorders, and the biological clock.
-Kilduff was first author on the paper that originally described hypocretin/orexin (H/O), a neuropeptide system that stimulates arousal and is involved in wakefulness regulation.
-Dysfunction of the H/O system results in narcolepsy, a sleep disorder characterized by excessive daytime sleepiness and a sudden loss of muscle tone known as cataplexy.
+Thomas Kilduff, Ph.D., is an expert in the neurobiology of sleep and wakefulness, sleep disorders, and the biological clock.
+Kilduff was first author on the paper that originally described hypocretin/orexin (H/Hcrt), a neuropeptide system that stimulates arousal and is involved in wakefulness regulation.
+Dysfunction of the H/Hcrt system results in narcolepsy, a sleep disorder characterized by excessive daytime sleepiness and a sudden loss of muscle tone known as cataplexy.

 In addition to basic research on sleep, his group studies in vitro and in vivo pharmacology related to the design and development of new medications for the treatment of sleep disorders.
 Government agencies, private foundations, and pharmaceutical companies have supported their research.
 Kilduff has authored or co-authored more than 200 published abstracts, scientific articles, and book chapters.